homeschool-master/homeschool-master-docs/docs/README.md

 # Homeschool Management App - Documentation

 Welcome to the complete documentation for the Homeschool Management SaaS application.
+You can also view documentation on [github pages](https://homeschool-master.github.io/homeschool-master-docs/).

 ## Table of Contents